Why We Love Puerto Vallarta And You Should Too!

 Then you have that impressive cultural life in a place where there is supposed to be none.
 I mean, a tropical beach town?
 These places are better known for their party scene or its outstanding diversity of tours and adrenaline-filled attractions.
 Don’t get me wrong, Vallarta has lots of that too, but here we are talking about what makes it different from the rest, what puts it in a whole different level, a level that has convinced many expats to make of it its winter or retirement home.
 Every Wednesday at downtown you have the opportunity to walk from an Open House art gallery to another, with complimentary drinks at each stop and great vibes.
 Then, there is a big-city theater in Teatro Vallarta, which provides an excellent program all year long, but especially during high season (winter).
 Los Mangos Library and the Oficina de Proyectos Culturales (OPC), offer cultural gatherings and modern art exhibitions respectively.

-One of Puerto Vallarta’s less talked-about assets is the great balance it has achieved between being a small beach town, but not lacking any of the comforts of big cities.
-It’s not only about having great restaurants and an interesting cultural life, but we are talking also about excellent healthcare services, great connectivity, fine shopping malls and main retail stores such as Costco and Home Depot.
+One of Puerto Vallarta’s less-talked-about assets is the great balance it has achieved between being a small beach town and lacking any of the comforts of big cities.
+It’s not only about having great restaurants and interesting cultural life, but we are also talking about excellent healthcare services, great connectivity, fine shopping malls, and main retail stores such as Costco and Home Depot.
 This may sound shallow, but anyone that has lived in a small town will recognize the importance of having at hand all that modern life actually requires.
 One could say that Puerto Vallarta is a small town without the troubles of big cities, such as traffic jams and insecurity, but with all the advantages.
-Also, being near to the second largest city in Mexico is always a plus.
+Also, being near the second largest city in Mexico is always a plus.

 Last but not least, you have Puerto Vallarta natural wonders.
-One of the largest bays in the world, the gorgeous Banderas Bay, provides a magnificent contrast with the Sierra Madre mountains on the background.
-These mountains give to Vallarta its distinctive personality and the perfect protection against hurricanes and tropical storms.
-You also have a wide array of outstanding beaches, some only reachable by boat, and a couple of National Marine Parks with stunning biodiversity in Los Arcos and the Marietas Islands, very popular among divers and snorkelers.
+One of the largest bays globally, the gorgeous Banderas Bay, provides a magnificent contrast with the Sierra Madre mountains in the background.
+These mountains give Vallarta its distinctive personality and the perfect protection against hurricanes and tropical storms.
+You also have a wide array of outstanding beaches, some only reachable by boat.
+A couple of National Marine Parks with stunning biodiversity in Los Arcos and the Marietas Islands, trendy among divers and snorkelers.